aimtyaem/EOInfo/README.md

 We hope this project inspires and empowers users to contribute to a sustainable future by reducing their carbon footprints with the help of advanced technology.

-For more information, please contact [your email address].
+For more information, please contact [aimt16@hotmail.com].